Oral Session Information For Presenters

 Invited speakers will receive their contract letter with special instructions via email from email@example.com.
 If you are an invited speaker and did not receive this information, please contact us immediately at firstname.lastname@example.org.

-Non-member presenters (who are not speech-language pathologists or audiologists and therefore ineligible to join ASHA) should e-mail email@example.com for specific instructions on how to register for the ASHA Convention.
+Non-member presenters (who are not speech-language pathologists or audiologists and therefore ineligible to join ASHA) should e-mail email@example.com for special instructions on how to register for the ASHA Convention.

 Oral Session Formats